Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Discussion

 However, scaling the neuromorphic photonic processor with analog memory presents challenges in analog memory and MRR control.
+As the network scales, reasonable sizes of the network can be up to 108 rings in a weight bank (limited by the ring's FSR and finesse) and up to a few hundred rows of weight banks (limited by SNR)\cite{tait_silicon_2018, al-qadasi_scaling_2022}.
+The size of the network can also be limited to the analog memory's retention time, refresh time, and inference time (network latency) where a retention time must be allocated to refresh time for all rows of the network and inference time to ensure the network can operate.
+For DEOAM, the retention time to write time ratio is about 10,000, and inference times (picosecond to nanosecond range) are negligible compared to the write time.
+Therefore, if SNR is not limiting the number of rows in the network, the next limitation is the refresh rate, which is limited to several thousand rows.
 Depending on the analog memory requirements, specialized circuitry may be necessary for writing to or refreshing the memory.
 As the system scales, strategies like sharing drive lines (as illustrated in Figure \ref{fig1}a) where DACs are shared along columns, can be essential in reducing power consumption.
 Accurate resonance control in MRRs is vital for maintaining precise optical weight representation.
 As the processor scales, implementing thermal control and multi-MRR control algorithms becomes increasingly critical for system stability \cite{derose_thermal_2014,moazeni_40-gbs_2017,ren_continuously_2018,li_3-d-integrated_2021,tait_feedback_2018,zhang_towards_2014}.

 While analog memory can provide system-level enhancements, analog memory specifications must be examined carefully to understand its limitations.
 Analog memory endurance is particularly critical, as it must endure numerous writes during training.
 Selecting training algorithms to minimize writes can enhance endurance, but choosing the right analog memory technology for the application is crucial for determining network endurance.
 Despite DEOAM's leakage, high inference accuracy can still be achieved if the ratio of retention time to network latency is 100 or higher.
 This and other charge-based or leaky analog memories can remain effective and maintain high inference accuracy despite inherent leakage.